Landmine Press: Muscle Worked, Benefits, Form

 1. Hold the bar with both hands at about mid-chest level and with your elbows tucked to your sides for support and stability.

-2. From a squat stance, lower your hips down as deep as you can go (don’t let your knees push out in front of your toes and keep weight on your heels.
+2. From a squat stance, lower your hips down as deep as you can go.

-4. Lower the bar back down to your chest slowly and controlled, then repeat.
+5. Lower the bar back down to your chest slowly and control, then repeat.

 Tips